 Anodizing is an electrochemical process that converts the metal surface into a decorative, durable, corrosion-resistant, anodic oxide finish.
 Aluminum is ideally suited to anodizing, although other nonferrous metals, such as magnesium and titanium, also can be anodized.

-The need for electrical conductivity of the finishes of your work piece will be the deciding factor for chromating or anodizing.
-Anodizing is non-conductive while chromate conversion coating offers and electrically conductive coating.
+The need for electrical conductivity of the finishes of your work piece will be the deciding factor for either chromating or anodizing.